 Postdoctoral Neuroscientist (Magill Group)

 The post holder will be part of the Magill Group based at the MRC BNDU.
-The Group has a strong track record in studying the functional organization of the basal ganglia and partner neuronal networks in rodents, including in models of Parkinson’s disease.
-The Group uses multidisciplinary approaches to elucidate the function and dysfunction of these brain circuits, employing innovative techniques to monitor and manipulate neurons.
+The Group has a strong track record in studying the functional organization of the basal ganglia and partner neuronal networks in rodents, including in models of Parkinson’s.
+The Group uses multidisciplinary approaches to elucidate the function and dysfunction of these brain circuits, employing advanced techniques to monitor and manipulate neurons.
 The proposed research will take full advantage of the intellectual environment, capital equipment, technical expertise and excellent infrastructure in place at the MRC BNDU.
-There will be ample opportunities for the post holder to develop skills on the job and to work in partnership with other scientists in the Oxford/Bristol Myers Squibb collaboration as well as with other MRC BNDU Groups.
+There will be ample opportunities for the post holder to develop skills on the job and to work in partnership with researchers in other Unit Groups as well as with members of the ASAP Collaborative Research Network.

-This is a full-time fixed-term post with an end date of 7th June 2023 in the first instance, with an initial probationary period, to start as soon as possible.
-This post is a University Grade 7 (07S) position with a starting salary of between £33,309 and £40,927 per annum*.
+This post is full-time fixed-term with an end date of 31st October 2024 in the first instance, with an initial probationary period, to start as soon as possible.
+The post is a University Grade 7 (07S) position with a starting salary of between £33,309 and £40,927 per annum.
 Owing to the nature of this position, any offer of employment with the University will be subject to a satisfactory security screening.

 Informal enquiries can be addressed to Professor Magill.

-The closing date for applications for this post is 12 midday UK time on Tuesday 1st February 2022.
+The closing date for applications for both posts is 12 midday UK time on Friday 2nd September 2022.
+Interviews will be held shortly thereafter.